Yitagesuketema/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

     * If the file exists and is empty, displays: `Best school file is empty`.
     * If the file exists and is not empty, displays: `Best school file is not empty`.
-    * If the file exists and is a regular file, displays: `holbertonschool file is a regular file`.
+    * If the file exists and is a regular file, displays: `Best School file is a regular file`.
     * Otherwise, displays nothing.